It’s Thursday night.

 - An Olympic athlete doesn’t stay up until 3 am the night before an event because they want to perform at their highest level.

-No one is stopping me or you from doing those things.
+No one is stopping you or me from doing those things.
 Instead, we choose not to do them because of our core beliefs.

 Let me put it another way.

 When you say can’t, you’re implying that it’s out of your control and you’d rather be doing something else.
-But when you say don’t, you’re putting your foot down and stating a belief about yourself.
+But when you say don’t, you’re putting your foot down and stating a something you believe in.
 You’re saying that you’re the type of person who doesn’t do x y or z…

 If I say, no, I can’t cheat on my wife.
 That implies that I want to cheat, but can’t because I’m afraid she’ll found out.
 Instead, when I say that I don’t cheat on my wife, I’m saying I’m the type of husband who doesn’t cheat on his wife.